Skip to main content

 Read-onlyIdempotent

-Scan all accessible datastores for deployable images (OVA, ISO, OVF, VMDK) and refresh the local cache for fast lookup.
+Scan accessible datastores for deployable images (OVA, ISO, OVF, VMDK) and cache results locally for fast lookup.
+Refresh cache to update available images.

 Instructions